mviereck/x11docker/README.md

  - Much faster than widespread SSH and VNC solutions.
  - No dependencies inside of docker images.
  - Secure sandboxing of GUI applications.
- - Sound with pulseaudio is possible.
+ - Pulseaudio sound support is possible.
- - Hardware accelerated OpenGL rendering is possible.
+ - GPU hardware acceleration is possible.

 #GUI for x11docker
 There is a comfortable GUI for x11docker.
 To use `x11docker-gui`, you need to install package `kaptain`. `x11docker-gui` looks for an executeable `./x11docker` first, then will look for it in `$PATH`, for example in `/usr/local/bin`.